jjin43/Health-Insurance-4-Dummies/README.md

 Full-stack development complexities.
 Finding quality datasets for model training.
 TLS authentication for accessing the trained model.

 Future Improvements 🌈

 Gather larger datasets for more accurate predictions.
 Improve user interface based on feedback.

-Contributions 👥

-Feel free to contribute to this project.
-All contributions are welcome!

-License 📜

-This project is licensed under the MIT License - see the LICENSE.md file for details.